hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_client/index.md

 #  Instructions for data migration

+- Install and config the command line tool in your running hyper container
-- Upload volume data from hyper.sh to your own server or cloud storage
+- Upload volume data from the hyper container to your own server or cloud storage with cli

 ## Prerequisites

 Any of the following

-- The user has own servers
+- You have your own file server
   - SFTP server with public IP
   - SSH server with public IP
-- The user has own cloud storage
+- You have your own cloud storage
   - AWS S3
   - Google Cloud Storage
   - Azure Blob Storage